Opinion: incorrect bands, bankrupt Local Authorities & more reasons Council Tax is broken

 Reassuringly, a recent investigation found that 99.6% of people who challenge their banding either see their bill fall or remain the same.

-You can learn more about you can challenge your banding in this article.
+You can learn more about how to challenge your banding in this article.

 We don’t always get value for money

-Council Tax is meant to cover services such as rubbish and waste collections, transport, road maintenance, street lighting, libraries and recreation centres.
+Council Tax is meant to cover services such as rubbish and waste collection, transport, road maintenance, street lighting, libraries and recreation centres.

 However, in many parts of the country, these services are simply not up to scratch.